fwcd/d2/README.md

 To suppress warnings, you can use `-Xswiftc -suppress-warnings` after `swift build` or `swift run`.

 ## Architecture
-The program consists of two executables:
+The program consists of a single executable:

 * `D2`, the main Discord frontend
-* `D2Shell`, an interactive REPL mainly intended for testing

 Each executable uses its own implementation of message IO, e.g. `D2` uses `SwiftDiscord` to conform to `D2MessageIO`'s API.